deepblueparticle/artvtk/README.md

 gm2 -c sphereCone_live.fcl`
 ```

+This FCL file runs the `CatalystLiveVtkViz` analyzer.
+Note that this
+analyzer uses the `CatalystLive` service to communicate with
+Catalyst.

 Art should stop on the first event.
 ParaView may open a dialog window
 warning that the `ProxyManger` is not set.
 Click on "Close" as that
 warning seems to be benign.